OSHW/HackerBot/README.md

 HackerBot
 =========

-HackerBot is a 3D printer with a 4 slots head

-You can use up to three extruders and extra tools

-We used quality components and has been designed to be easily* modified
+HackerBot 3D printer is excellent choices for prototyping, education, home shops, small-run production, custom manufacturing, and light industrial jobs.

+Each HackerBot can be customized with a suite of [[HackerBot option|options]] and accessories to expand its utility.
+Our commitment to '''modular design''' principles means the latest accessories can be fit to any printer, regardless of purchase date so your printer can grow with your interests.

+The Hackerbot project is born within the RepRap community

+Current version of the HackerBot is 1.3b (17/Jun/2014)

-The HackerBot is an open source 3D Printer under CC-SA-BY license.
+''The HackerBot is an open source 3D Printer under CC-SA-BY license.''

 ---